catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

 deployment tool.
 Ansible provides a set of core modules for interacting with OpenStack.
-This makes Ansible an ideal tool for providing both OpenStack orchestration and instance configuration, letting you use a single tool to setup the underlying infrastructure and configure instances.
+This makes Ansible an ideal tool for providing both OpenStack orchestration and instance configuration, letting you use a single tool to set up the underlying infrastructure and configure instances.
 As such Ansible can replace other tools, such as Heat for OpenStack orchestration, and Puppet for instance configuration.